 - A report to the Clarendon College Director of IT of the theft of a computing or storage device. - a.
 If the presenting incident is a theft, the Director of IT will: - Report it to law enforcement, and act as liaison with any law enforcement agency involved in the situation; - c.
-Notify the Vice President of Administrative Services of the incident, and - d.
-Notify the Director of Institutional Research (or designee) of the incident. - Follow normal computing services inventory procedures regarding loss or theft of technology;
+Notify the Dean of Administrative Services of the incident, and - Notify the Executive Vice President of Academic and Student Affairs (or designee) of the incident. - Follow normal computing services inventory procedures regarding loss or theft of technology; - The discovery of a breach of security of a computer or the Clarendon College network by support staff. - a.
+If the presenting incident is discovery of a network breach, the Director of IT will:

-- 2. The discovery of a breach of security of a computer or the Clarendon College network by support staff. - a.
-If the presenting incident is discovery of a network breach, the Director of IT will: - Begin network and computer technical investigations following the guidelines articulated in the Clarendon College IT security standard addressing intrusion detection and incident response.
-This will continue until the security and technical aspects of the situation are resolved. - 2) Notify the Vice President of Administrative Services of the incident, and - 3) Notify the Director of Institutional Research (or designee) of the incident. - b.
-In some circumstances, it may be appropriate to report a breach of the security of the network or Clarendon College computers to law enforcement, as well. - 1) The Director of IT (or designee) and the Vice President of Administrative Services (or designee) will consult regarding the nature and scope of the security breach and to determine whether law enforcement needs to be notified. - 2) The Director of IT (or designee) will notify the Vice President of Institutional Research (or designee) regarding the incident and will have responsibility for guiding the initial investigation by IT technical representatives into the situation and determining the nature of any unencrypted data which may have been compromised.
+- Begin network and computer technical investigations following the guidelines articulated in the Clarendon College IT security standard addressing intrusion detection and incident response.
+This will continue until the security and technical aspects of the situation are resolved. - 2) Notify the Dean of Administrative Services of the incident, and - Notify the Executive Vice President of Academic and Student Affairs (or designee) of the incident. - b.
+In some circumstances, it may be appropriate to report a breach of the security of the network or Clarendon College computers to law enforcement, as well. - The Director of IT (or designee) and the Dean of Administrative Services (or designee) will consult regarding the nature and scope of the security breach and to determine whether law enforcement needs to be notified. - 2) The Director of IT (or designee) will notify the Executive Vice President of Academic and Student Affairs (or designee) regarding the incident and will have responsibility for guiding the initial investigation by IT technical representatives into the situation and determining the nature of any unencrypted data which may have been compromised.